 • Divided policy direction.
 HHSC has directed the move away from the fee-for-service model to managed care, a difficult transition to a new delivery system that has required innovation and considerable effort.
 DADS and DSHS are organizationally insulated from this policy culture and HHSC's efforts.
-Medicaid staff in the three agencies report to their own agency commissioners, and not to the state Medicaid director, making innovation or policy changes more difficult to drive on the state Medicaid director's own authority.
+Medicaid staff in the three agencies report to their own agency commissioners, and not to the state Medicaid director, making innovation or policy changes more difficult to drive on the state Medicaid director's

+Medicaid staff in DADS and DSHS report to their commissioners, not the state Medicaid director. own authority.
 This organizational separation places a premium on the personalities of the principals involved to ensure needed coordination occurs and that matters not fall through the cracks.
 The situation presents a special challenge for stakeholders to successfully participate in three agencies' different processes and to navigate separate policies.